saurabhparulekar24/UV_Box/README.md

 # UV_Box
-Sanitization has become a necessary part of everyone lives, this project provides the design file and firmware for making a PCB of the UV box along with making the actual box using Fusion360
+Sanitization has become a necessary part of everyone lives, this project provides the design file and firmware for making a PCB of the UV box

 The Schematic File provided (.sch) is a Autocad Eagle Schematic File, To Use Autodesk Eagle create an Autodesk account.
 NOTE: The Board File and Schematic File names should be same to perform forward and backward annotations in Eagle